Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 Early Stopping
 **************

-Usually long training epochs can lead to either overfitting or no major improvements in your metrics due to no limited convergence.
+Usually, long training epochs can lead to either overfitting or no major improvements in your metrics due to no limited convergence.
 Here Early Stopping can help you stop the training entirely by monitoring a metric of your choice.
 To configure this you can use :class:`~pytorch_lightning.callbacks.early_stopping.EarlyStopping`.
 You can read more about it :ref:`here <early_stopping>`.